for Windows and Linux

 |Cygwin||Choose this item to use Cygwin.
 In the text field, specify the path to the Cygwin home or use the one detected by CLion.|

-Choose this item to use WSL toolset.
+Choose this item to use the WSL toolset.
 Select the automatically detected path to WSL distribution from the drop down list.

-|CMake||In this field specify the path to CMake home directory you would like to use: bundled or custom.|
+|CMake||Specify the path to CMake home directory, bundled or custom.|

-|Make||In this field specify the path to the desired Make installation or use the one detected by CMake.|
+|Make||Specify the path to the Make utility or use the one detected by CMake.|

-|C Compiler||In this field specify the path to the desired C compiler or use the one detected by CMake.|
+|C Compiler||Specify the path to the desired C compiler or use the one detected by CMake.|

-|C++ compiler||In this field specify the path to the desired C++ compiler or use the one detected by CMake.|
+|C++ compiler||Specify the path to the desired C++ compiler or use the one detected by CMake.|

-You can switch between the bundled GDB (currently v 8.0.1 for macOS, v 8.1 for Windows and Linux) and LLDB (version 5.0, only on macOS or Linux) or choose a custom GDB.
+You can switch between the bundled GDB (currently v 10.1 for macOS, v 10.1 for Windows and Linux) and LLDB (version 10.0.1 on macOS or Linux and 9.0.0 on Windows MSVC), or choose a custom GDB.

-Note: Custom LLDB is not currently supported.
+Note that custom LLDB is not currently supported.